 We have to conscientiously and consciously unlearn so we are true and long-term allies.
 These are questions we have to continue to contemplate, get familiar with our implicit bias, and act to cause change within and around.
 We can actively be agents of change and transform the collective by our choices, by our voices.
 This will not be easy, this will not be comfortable, this will not be smooth.
 We may make many mistakes along the way; in fact, we will as a whole and as individuals.
 We will fumble along the way, for many of us this is an awakening.
 For a few, this work is not new, and for some, these are deep wounds in the psyche.

 Yoga offers us radical agency to use our privilege if we have it, by sharpening our discriminative discernment, so we respond to the world around and within with skill and compassion.
 We, as a collective, need to keep our inner fire, our tapas, ignited for a long time by educating each other on the past and the present, by deeply acknowledging the grievances, trauma, and suffering on macro and micro levels caused by complicit or overt participation, by lifting and supporting BIPOC work and lives in multiple ways, by amplifying and listening to BIPOC educators, national and local when they share, with humility and grace.
 We are in many ways, walking the talk of yoga when we do this work, so we must.
 Racism is an inside job, and so is anti-racism.

 Originally posted on Breathe Together Online, June 2020

-This post was edited by Nina Zolotow, Editor in Chief of the Accessible Yoga blog and co-author of Yoga for Healthy Aging: A Guide to Lifelong Well-Being.
+This post was edited by Patrice Priya Wagner, Managing Editor of Accessible Yoga blog and member of the Board of Directors.

 ° FOLLOW Accessible Yoga on Facebook, Twitter, Instagram, and YouTube.